monicabajonerodcastro/Semana5-Ghost-Grupo10/Ghost-3.42/README.md

 6. Crear Nuevo Miembro

 ### Escenarios
-- Create Post
+- Kraken
 Scenario1: As an admin user, I want to create a post
 Scenario2: As an admin user, I want to create a post with a bookmark
-Scenario3: As an admin user, I want to preview my post
 Scenario4: As an admin user, I want to create a post with a facebook card

-- Create tag
 Scenario5: As an admin user I want to create a tag with just the name

+- Playwright
 Scenario6: As an admin user I want to create a tag with the name, a specific slug and a description
 Scenario7: As an admin user I want to create a tag with just the name and a facebook card
 Scenario8: As an admin user I want to get back to the list of tags without saving the changes of the new tag

-- Create page
 Scenario9: As an administrator user, I want to create a page
+Scenario18: As an administrator user I want to update my profile

 Scenario10: As an administrator user I want to create a page with a feature image

 - Update website